What Affects My Insurance Rate?

 Need another reason to kick the habit?
 If you use tobacco, your health insurance company can charge you up to 50 percent more than someone who doesn’t use tobacco.

 In Las Vegas, Nevada, you may pay a higher premium than someone in other areas of the country for the same coverage.
-This is because the cost of living in your area, state and local rules, and differences in competition.
-These all have a big affect on your premium.
+In Clark County, your rates may be lower than some rural Nevada counties, it all depends though.
+This is because the cost of living in your area, the total number of members you have in your county, fewer members can make the premiums higher, also state, and local rules, and differences in competition.
+These all have a big effect on your premium.

 Individual vs Family Enrollment

 When enrolling in a family plan, it is going to be more expensive to insure four people rather than one person.
 A plan that covers you, your spouse, and/or your dependents will cost more than an individual health insurance plan that covers only you.
-They do not charge after the 3rd child.
+Insurance companies do not charge after the 3rd child.
+So, child 4 + costs $0 more.

 Factors that Cannot Affect Your Premium